m-samik/railway-reservation-project/README.md

 # Railway Reservation Website ⚡⚡
-Website Project which will purely on HTML and CSS
+Website Project which will purely on HTML, CSS ans JS

 The Website is LIVE on http://rails-in.tk/